You should receive a text message shortly.

-Meanwhile, cook the tagliatelle to pack instructions, then drain, reserving a mugful of cooking water.
+Meanwhile, bring a large pan of salted water to the boil and cook the tagliatelle to pack instructions, then drain, reserving a mugful of cooking water.
 Add the pasta and cooking water to the cooked veg and grate in the remaining Parmesan.
 Mix well over the heat until the sauce is silky and emulsified.
 Season, then divide between bowls and top wioth the crispy parsnip peelings and thyme leaves.
 Lovely with a crisp salad.

 See more Jamie Oliver recipes